tomvit/humla/Readme.md

 See <a href="http://humla.vitvar.com/slides/mdw/lecture1.html">Lecture 1 of Web Services and Middleware</a>
 course for more information on how Humla can be used for making presentations.

+# Printing to PDF

+Humla server supports printing of slides to PDF by using phantomjs.
+This requires installation of fonts at a node where the PDF generation occurs.
+The current Humla styles use Times New Roman for all text, Arial for text in tables and Consolas for code snippets.

 # License
 The GPL version 3, http://www.gnu.org/licenses/gpl.txt